nchlswhttkr/website/content/blog/continuing-hijinks-with-cloudflare-workers.md

     - golang
     - javascript
     - serverless
+series: "cloudflare-workers-hijinks"
 ---

-A while back I wrote about [a few uses for Cloudflare Workers](../getting-up-to-hijinks-with-cloudflare-workers/).
+A while back I wrote about a few things I'd been trying with [Cloudflare Workers](https://workers.dev/).
 I've been trying a few more things since then, so now I can dive into even more uses for Cloudflare Workers!

 <!--more-->